Return to Index

 Shoulder sprains may not always be preventable.
 There are steps you can take to reduce your chance of getting a shoulder sprain.
 These include:

-- Keep shoulders, back, and chest strong with regular exercises to absorb the energy of sudden physical stress
+- Keeping shoulders, back, and chest strong with regular exercises to absorb the energy of sudden physical stress

 American Orthopaedic Society for Sports Medicine